lybird300/lybird300.github.io/_posts/2015-04-02-coalescent.md

 <li>Watterson (1975): gave an explicitly genealogical derivation of the <b>number of segregating sites</b>, or polymorphic sites, in a sample of sequences under <b>the infinite-sites model of mutation without recombination</b>.</li>
 <li>Kingman (1982a; 1982b; 1982c): proved the existence of the coalescent process.
 Showed that the ‘n-coalescent’ holds for a wide range of populations with different breeding structures.</li>
 <li>Tajima (1983): Derived the expectation of the average number of pairwise differences in a sample.
 As it turns out, this is an estimate of the composite parameter: θ = 4Neμ</li>
-<li>Hudson (1990) wrote a wonderful review of coalescent theory and made available an <b>algorithm</b> to simulate data under different population models.
-Other reviews include: Fu and Li (1999) and Nordborg (2001).
-Reviews are the place to start reading if you want to delve deeper into this subject.</li>
+<li>Hudson (1990) wrote a wonderful review of coalescent theory and made available an <b>algorithm</b> to simulate data under different population models.</li>
 </ul>

 <h2>Basics</h2>
 A widely used model that describes reproduction in a population, which gives rise to the genealogies of that population, is the Wright-Fisher model.
 This model makes the following assumptions on population evolution:
 <ul>
 <li>Discrete and nonoverlapping generations: all of the individuals in the population die each generation and are replaced by offspring.</li>
-<li>Constant population size through time: the population size <b>N</b> (note: population size is different from sample size) is assumed to be constant over time and finite.
+<li>Constant population size through time: the population size <b>N</b> (different from sample size) is assumed to be constant over time and finite.
 When the individuals that constitute the population are haploid organisms (they have only one copy of genetic materials), the population will consist of N copies of the <b>genome</b> (the genome of an organism is its whole hereditary information and is encoded in the DNA or RNA).
 In case of diploid organisms (e.g., humans, with two copies of genetic materials), there will be 2N copies.</li>
 <li>Random mating (no structure): next generation is drawn randomly from a large gamete pool.
 Statistically, the next generation is formed from the current generation by uniformly sampling with replacement</li>
 <li>Neutral mutation: the mutation changes the DNA sequence but not an individual’s ability to survive and to produce offspring</li>
 </ul>